MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control-power-automate.md

 ---
 title: Power Automate in collaboration control app
 author: surbhigupta
-description: In this module, learn about Power Automate in collaboration control app in Microsoft Teams and how to create an Azure app. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual
+description: In this module, learn about Power Automate in Collaboration control app in Microsoft Teams and how to create an Azure app. ms.localizationpriority: medium ms.author: v-npaladugu ms.topic: conceptual